mlibrary/about-leverpress/src/content/news/2022-01-07-new-titles-coming-in-early-2022.md

 ---
 templateKey: news
-title: New Titles Coming in Early 2022!
+title: New Titles Coming in 2022!
 summary: >-
   Lever Press is excited to announce several new titles which have either been released very recently or will publish in early 2022